nilskre/CommonPlayground/docs/SoftwareArchitectureDocument.md

 ### Frontend
 The Android App Client is written in Java.
 In the Frontend no MVC Tool is needed, because the MVC Pattern is integrated into Android development.
+However, since the App only serves as as frontend the MVC it serves as the V component to the overall application formed by frontend and backend together.
 MVC:
-* Model: domain specific classes
+* Model: domain specific classes modeled after backend classes
-* View: Layout files
+* View: activities
-* Controller: Activities
+* Controller: no controller available

 ### Backend
 The Backend is also written in Java.
 As MVC Tool we use Spring Boot.
 For the account system Spring security is used.
 As a database we use H2.